project-copilot/fit/step4-project-copilot-revision/pr-agent/user-story-fit-6.md

     - **It would be helpful to have a brief description of the user story in the PR description for better context.**

 ![PR-Agent Analysis](/step4-project-copilot-revision/pr-agent/pr-analysis-user-story-4-1.png)

+### PR-Agent Analysis using User Story in the PR description

+#### PR Analysis:
+- **Main theme**: Implementing user story 4
+- **PR summary**: This PR implements the code for calculating the health status score based on heart points and daily calories burned.
+It adds the necessary JavaScript code to calculate the score and display it on the HTML page.
+- **Type of PR**: Enhancement
+- **Estimated effort to review [1-5]**: 2, because the changes are straightforward and the code is well-documented.
+#### PR Feedback:
+- **General suggestions**:
+    - The implementation looks good overall.
+However, it would be beneficial to add some input validation to ensure that the heart points and calories burned are valid numbers.

+_Note: The PR-Agent analysis is based on the [PR-Agent](https://github.com/Codium-ai/pr-agent) (License: **Apache License 2.0**) .
+We are working on our custom version, improving the promts and the analysis using our technology in order to achieve better results._